junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-123.
 - 2015-05-19 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-123.
 - 2015-05-19 — The title of the measure was amended.
 Agreed to without objection.
+- 2015-05-20 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.